covcom/388COM/Week_08_Wearables/README.md

     }
     ```

     In Android, a Service is like an Activity but without UI.
-You can perform certian tasks in the background without interfering with the UI of your app.
+You can perform certain tasks in the background without interfering with the UI of your app.
     * Here we extended IntentService, wich requires us to provide a constructor and override the `onHandleIntent()` method.
 This is the simplest case of a Service.
     * The `synchronized (this){}` block is to ensure that only one thread has access at a time.
-Otherwise if you click Start Counting in the main activity you'll start several different services.
+Otherwise, if you click Start Counting in the main activity you'll start several different services.
     * IntentService class needs to finish the job defined in `onHandleIntent()`.
 Once started, we cannot call methods to stop it.
 This is why we used the `while` block.

 6. Open AndroidManifest.xml and insert the following within `application` tag